22 min read

 This can be relevant where:

-• the business is intended for one child but fairness is needed across the family, or
+• the business is intended for one child but fairness is needed across the family;

-• the business partner/shareholder agreement needs a buffer.
+• the business partner or shareholder agreement may lead to a buy-out;

 Quick checklist